Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Frank O'Hara and Having A Coke With You
+Frank O'Hara And A Summary of Having A Coke With You

 Having A Coke With You is a love poem Frank O'Hara wrote in 1960.
 It is based on an afternoon drink with a young lover, set under a tree in New York city.
 Published in a small magazine initially (Love), it was also included in the book, Lunch Poems, of 1965.
 It is a typically spontaneous O'Hara work, unconventional and open-hearted, dashed off with enthusiasm.